 Delicate Highly Textured Mushrooms

-This category of mushrooms often trap dirt, sticks, and leaves in their highly textured bodies but no need to worry - they can be cleaned and are well worth the effort.
+This category of mushrooms often traps dirt, sticks, and leaves in their highly textured bodies but no need to worry - they can be cleaned and are well worth the effort.

 Tear each one of them in half vertically one or two times making sure that there are no folded up areas where stuff can get stuck and put them in a large bowl.
 Fill your bowl with cold water and gently mix the mushrooms around so the dirt and leaf bits can settle to the bottom very much like cleaning leeks or spinach.
 You can repeat this process up to four times depending on how dirty the mushrooms are but often times once is enough.
 Removing the mushrooms with loose fingers to allow unwanted bits to stay in the bowl you can place them in a salad spinner or squeeze them in a fist to remove excess water.
 Now they are ready to be cooked!

-Due to the way they grow - in a downwards direction - these don’t usually require too much cleaning but if they grew near the ground then rain can splash dirt and grit into their toothy body.
+Due to the way they grow - in a downward direction - Lion’s Mane mushrooms don’t usually require too much cleaning but if they grow near the ground then rain can splash dirt and grit into their toothy body.
 For these, break them into pieces, cover with some cold saltwater, agitate and let soak for 10-20 minutes.
 Pull them out and give each piece a really good squeeze to drain all the water out then they are ready to be used.

 Morel mushrooms must be thoroughly washed before using in a recipe!
 Morels are prone to getting pine needles or grit stuck in their honeycomb-textured caps.